mwgeurts/exit_detector/README.md

 The absolute criterion is typically given in percent and can refer to a percent of the maximum dose (commonly called the global method) or a percentage of the voxel *Rm* being evaluated (commonly called the local method).
 The application is capable of computing gamma using either approach, and can be set in the ExitDetector.m by editing the line `handles.local_gamma = 0;` from 0 to 1.
 By default, the global method (0) is applied.

-The computation applied in the TomoTherapy Exit Detector Analysis tool is a 3D algorithm, in that the distance to agreement criterion is evaluated in all three dimensions when determining *min{&Gamma;(Rm,Rc}&forall;{Rc}*.
+The computation applied in the TomoTherapy Exit Detector Analysis Tool is a 3D algorithm, in that the distance to agreement criterion is evaluated in all three dimensions when determining *min{&Gamma;(Rm,Rc}&forall;{Rc}*.
 To accomplish this, the modified dose volume is shifted along all three dimensions relative to the reference dose using linear 3D interpolation.
 For each shift, *&Gamma;(Rm,Rc}* is computed, and the minimum value *&gamma;* is determined.
 To improve computation efficiency, the computation space *&forall;{Rc}* is limited to twice the distance to agreement parameter.
 Thus, the maximum "real" Gamma index returned by the application is 2.

 ## Third Party Statements

 SSH/SFTP/SCP for Matlab (v2)
-<br>Copyright &copy; 2013, David S. Freedman
+<br>Copyright &copy; 2014, David S. Freedman
 <br>All rights reserved.

 Redistribution and use in source and binary forms, with or without